Project Stories As an interdisciplinary artist I create new stories from old, using material found in filing cabinets

 Filmed at the train station Friedrichstrasse in Berlin 'Palace of Tears' explores how the present crosses over with the past.
 The piece suggests that memories are enmeshed in the fabric of the station that and we cannot escape from these, even after borders change, and the fabric of public buildings is renewed.
 These memories, present in windows tracks and walls, intersect with the voices of today’s travellers.

-Touching on issues around memory, trauma and exile 'Her Tree' depicts the silent folding of a cloth embroidered by three generations of women, including my grammy, mum and sister.
+Touching on issues around memory, trauma and exile 'Her Tree' depicts the silent folding of a cloth embroidered by three generations of women, including our grammy, mum and my sister.
 Originating in central Europe and embroidered at particular times in the women’s lives, such as during pregnancy or illness, the cloth has come to symbolise survival and celebration as well as separation and dispossession.
 'Her Tree' marks the connections between women and the passing on of knowledge and culture between generations

 Apfel Strudel 2002

 This series of A6 photographs that makes up 'Apfel Strudel' was made as a text for the cafe wall at Cornerhouse, Manchester.
 They formed part of an exhibition 'Conversations on the Subject of Feminism'.
 This piece is a celebration of a strong maternal bond; the sharing of stories during the peeling and wrapping of fruit.